yeahjack/hkust-gz-vpn-docker/README.md

 # HKUST-GZ-VPN

-Bored of using Ivanti Secure Access outside of the campus and found that you could not visit ChatGPT?
-This image is for you.
+Bored of using Ivanti Secure Access outside of the campus and found that you couldn't visit ChatGPT or access your preferred sites due to global network restrictions?
+This Docker image is for you.
+It offers a flexible solution for selectively routing network traffic through your school's network while bypassing these restrictions, ensuring that you can access all your essential services without compromise.

 ## Usage